-Neuschwanstein Castle is composed of a gatehouse, a citadel or palace, a Bower and a Knight's House.
-Inside the palace, you can see the Throne Hall, the Grotto, the Singer's Hall and the king's suite.
-You will pass by the main hall which is composed of deep copper red porphyry.
+Neuschwanstein Castle is composed of a gatehouse, a citadel or palace, a Bower, and a Knight's House.
+Inside the palace, you can see the Throne Hall, the Grotto, the Singer's Hall, and the king's suite.
+You will pass by the main hall, which is composed of deep copper red porphyry.
 You climb up white Carrara marble steps to the Throne Hall.
 The Hall features a chandelier generously encrusted with gems, a mosaic design depicting animals from various parts of the world, plus a mural of Jesus looking down on his twelve disciples.
 However, the throne itself was never finished.
 This was designed by J. Hofmann.
-As for the King's suite, it houses an ornate four-poster bed, a sink with running water and a flushing toilet.
+The King's suite houses an ornate four-poster bed, a sink with running water, and a flushing toilet.
 This room is filled with elaborate carvings, works which took over 4 years to finish.
-These carvings depict stories such as that of Tristan and Isolde, as well as panels that are designed like Gothic windows.
+These carvings depict stories such as that of Tristan and Isolde and panels that are designed like Gothic windows.

-Many reflect a German historicist style and were fitted with some of the 19th century’s latest technical innovations, such as a battery-powered bell system to summon servants, running warm water and flushing toilets.
+Many reflect a German historicist style fitted with some of the 19th century’s latest technical innovations, such as a battery-powered bell system to summon servants, running warm water and flushing toilets.

 A visit in September would usually offer more performances available for viewing.